henry2004y/FieldTracer.jl/docs/src/log.md

 A package [UnstructuredGrids.jl](https://github.com/gridap/UnstructuredGrids.jl) already exists.
 I take advantage of this package and quickly build a 2D stream tracer on unstructured 2D grid based on the brute force algorithm.
+Unfortunately it is no longer maintained.
+I substituted it with [Meshes.jl](https://github.com/JuliaGeometry/Meshes.jl), which provides a cleaner interface and seems to be carefully designed.

-Actually, this may not be as bad as you think in terms of accuracy.
+Actually, the brute force algorithm may not be as bad as you think in terms of accuracy.
 Finite volume method uses one value per cell to represent the solution space, therefore it is just cheating to use higher order method for stream tracing.

 An example is shown for the 2D streamline tracing in the unstructured triangular mesh for the famous airfoil problem.
 The blue lines are the analytic stream functions derived from incompressible Euler equations which are calculated numerically.
 Three colored lines are displayed with dots representing the footprint inside each cell.

 An extension to 3D is possible and I may work on it in the future.

-### Matlab
+### MATLAB

 There is an implementation of streamline tracing in Matlab called tristream.
 It requires nodal data.